Updated: Aug 29

 Texture—there are three types of texture:

 The hair coat sheds a light to moderate amount.
 This coat is seen in early generations.

 The wool coat is dense and similar in feel to a lamb's wool.
 Wool coats hang in tight or loose spiraling curls and will open up to show the skin.
 It is low to no shed.

 The fleece coat has a silky texture often described as an Angora goat texture.
 This coat ranges from straight to wavy or falling in soft curls.
 It is low to no shed.

-This information was taken from WALA's Breed Standards, for more information please visit their website.
+Much of this information was taken from WALA's Breed Standards, for more information please visit their website.